 5. Whitefish

 Located near Glacier National Park, Whitefish is an undeniable delight for nature enthusiasts of all kinds.
-“The Whitefish Mountain Ski Resort offers fun in the powdery snow of winter, and summer activities like mountain biking, zip-lining, and hiking,” Zumper says.
-“Whitefish, Montana is one of the best ski towns in the country,” claims UpNest.
+With the Whitefish Mountain Ski Resort, Zumper recommends snow sports and mountain biking, zip-lining, and hiking.

 With such a popular resort in town, you may wonder if you’d find yourself battling tourists in traffic during peak season.
 In Whitefish, that’s not too big of a concern.
 “Panic not, Whitefish is seldom overrun with tourists,” says The Crazy Tourist.
 “But having that influx of people keeps the place fresh and means there is plenty going on in an evening.”